-How can I tell if a defective tire led to my auto accident?
+How can I tell if a defective tire led to my car accident?

 Proving that a defective tire caused an auto accident is rarely easy.
 However, there are certain signs that indicate a tire defect is what led to a collision.
-Our attorneys conduct exhaustive investigations to determine if and how a defective tire or auto part caused an accident that left you injured.
-We examine whether the tire was recalled or if it blew out prior to the accident.
+Our tire defect attorneys will conduct an exhaustive investigation to determine if and how a defective tire or auto part caused an accident that left you injured.
+We examine whether the tire was recalled or if it blew out before the accident.
 We also look for signs of tread separation, prematurely worn tires, or improper tire maintenance.
 Subtler signs—such as swerving, loss of vehicle control, hydroplaning, and skidding—may also indicate a tire defect.

 We Wrote the Book on Tire Defect Litigation